 Forecasts for total profits will fluctuate up and down as forecasts change, regardless of whether the company has a policy of paying dividends.

 Dividend growth investing relies upon the picking of companies which will outperform the rest of the stock market.

-As we covered in our article Active funds versus passive funds, active strategies fail most of the time for unavoidable reasons – namely their own cost base.
+As we covered in our article Active funds versus passive funds, active strategies fail more often than they succeed for unavoidable reasons – namely their own cost base.

 Some of this curse is the higher fees charged by active funds.
 You might be able to avoid this if you invest directly in companies yourself.
 However, have you considered how much your time is worth?
 If it takes you a few hours to research each company in a portfolio of 20 – you’ve spent hundreds of pounds of your time in setup costs.

 Dividend signalling theory reaches a different conclusion

 Dividend signalling theory is an academic viewpoint which delves into the reasons why managers choose to pay dividends.
 Through analysis of that decision-making process, it concludes that business which pay large dividends are not good investment prospects.

 A successful business with excellent growth prospects will have access to investment opportunities which will provide a market-beating rate of return.
 These opportunities might include launching a new product line or expanding into a new location.